Himani-Barmase/Chatbot-using-hugging-face/README.md

 interface.py: Manages the main CLI loop and integrates the other components.

-Setup Instructions

-Clone the repository or download the zipped folder.

-Ensure you have Python installed on system.

-Install the required libraries:

-pip install transformers torch
 How to Run
 Navigate to the project directory and run the main interface script from terminal: